erasys/backend-trial-task/README.md

 - There are no more than two repeating consecutive characters (like 'bbb' – two are allowed, but not three or more)
 - There is at least one upper-case character OR one special character [anything that is neither letter nor a number]

-## 2 - Script for checking passwords
+## Task 2 - Script for batch-validation of passwords

 We provided you with an SQL dump of 200 passwords.
 Write a CLI script in Node.js that reads those passwords from a DB and uses the API you created earlier to validate each of them.
-It should output a success message or the errors you received from the API for each of the responses.
+It should output a success message or the errors you received from the API for each response.

-The script must set the `valid` field to 1 or 0 for valid and invalid passwords.
+The script must also set the `valid` field to 1 or 0 for valid and invalid passwords in the given MySQL table.

 Please provide and document a possibility to change the MySQL connection settings used by the script.

-## 3 (BONUS) - Checking for compromised passwords
+## Task 3 (BONUS) - Checking for compromised passwords

-Extend your script to check each password not only for validity but also if it has been compromised in the past.
-Please use the provided compromised password API for this.
+Extend the script you produced for Task 2 to include a check that marks passwords as invalid if they have been compromised in the past.
+An API providing you this information is already provided (see the next paragraph).

 ### Using the compromised password API